redFrik/udk17-Digital_Harmony/udk170511/README.md

 fullscreen shader
 --

-* create a new unity project
+* create a new 3d unity project (although 2d will also work)
-* add some cubes or other objects
+* add some cubes or other objects (you can add more as we go or even afterwards)
 * select the Main Camera and click 'Add Component' in the inspector
 * select 'New Script', make sure language is set to Javascript and give it a name (here 'post')
 * doubleclick the script icon to open it in MonoDevelop